 Follow us @stayfitmom_com and @stayfitmomblog on Instagram and on our Facebook page where we love getting personal.
 You can also subscribe to Stay Fit Mom for healthy recipes, workouts, and most of all inspiration and encouragement!
 We are on Pinterest and have lots of healthy recipes pinned!

-- Place pork roasts in crockpot and coat all sides with taco seasoning.
+- Dump in salsa and taco seasoning.

 - Cook on low 6-8 hours.